bassanilab/NewAnce/README.md

 ## NewAnce

-NewAnce (https://www.biorxiv.org/content/10.1101/758680v1) is a java software tool for proteogenomics.
+NewAnce is a java software tool for proteogenomics.
 It performs stratified FDR calculation and combines the two MS/MS search engines Comet and MaxQuant.
 This allows to obtain accurate PSMs even in the case of large proteogenomics databases.
 Source code and an executable .jar file are provided.
+The version provided here differs slightly from the version used in the paper (https://www.biorxiv.org/content/10.1101/758680v1).

 ### TOC